 Public space can now be transformed in Active Public Space, fostering people interaction with flows of energy, materials, services and finances to catalyse sustainable economic development, resilience, and high quality of life.

 Smart Urban Technologies are essentials for the change and consist on a combination of software and hardware that allow real-time data capture, energy generation, storage and reuse, material adaptability, real-time management of time-uses and citizen-space interaction.

-APS (Active Public Space) is an EU co-founded project with the aim of developing knowledge on Active Public Space.
+APS (Active Public Space) is an EU co-funded project with the aim of developing knowledge on Active Public Space.

 - Increasing architecture’s integrating and innovative role in implementing sustainable urban development.

 - Fostering the exchange of knowledge and best practices in the application of smart urban technologies for the transformation Public Spaces into Active ones.

 - Contributing to bridging the existing skills-gaps on smart urban technologies among architects and urban planners.

 - Enhancing citizen participation in European urban sustainable development processes.

 - Increasing visibility for European architecture and urban spaces, raising public awareness of the role of architecture and urban planning in sustainable urban development.